 In addition to the results provided in accordance with U.S. GAAP, we provide certain non-GAAP measures, which present results on an adjusted basis.
 These are supplemental measures of performance that are not required by or presented in accordance with U.S. GAAP.
-Adjusted gross margin and factory adjusted gross margin are non-GAAP measures.
-Adjusted gross margin is equal to the sum of our factory adjusted gross margin plus our retail gross margin calculated in accordance with GAAP.
+Adjusted gross margin and factory adjusted gross margin is equal to the sum of our factory adjusted gross margin plus our retail gross margin calculated in accordance with GAAP.
 Factory adjusted gross margin is equal to factory gross margin plus depreciation and amortization expense.
 We believe adjusted gross margin and factory adjusted gross margin are helpful in understanding our past performance as a supplement to gross margin, factory gross margin and other performance measures calculated in conformity with GAAP.
 We believe that adjusted gross margin and factory adjusted gross margin are useful to investors because they provide a measure of operating performance and our ability to generate cash that is unaffected by non-cash accounting measures.
-Additionally, we use adjusted gross margin and factory adjusted gross margin rather than gross margin and factory gross margin to make incremental pricing decisions.
-Adjusted gross margin and factory adjusted gross margin have limitations as analytical tools because they exclude the impact of depreciation and amortization expense and you should not consider it in isolation or as a substitute for any measure reported under GAAP.
+Additionally, we use adjusted gross margin have limitations as analytical tools because they exclude the impact of depreciation and amortization expense and you should not consider it in isolation or as a substitute for any measure reported under GAAP.
 Our use of capital assets makes depreciation and amortization expense a necessary element of our costs and our ability to generate income.
-Due to these limitations, we use adjusted gross margin and factory adjusted gross margin as measures of performance only in conjunction with GAAP measures of performance such as gross margin and factory gross margin.
+Due to these limitations, we use adjusted gross margin and factory adjusted gross margin and factory adjusted gross margin as measures of performance enclose income.
+Due to these limitations, we use adjusted gross margin and factory adjusted gross margin as measures of performance such as gross margin and factory adjusted gross margin as measures of performance only in conjunction with GAAP measures of performance such as gross margin and factory adjusted g